topix-hackademy/Rear/docs/messages/README.md

 The VC contains all the attributes describing a given node, however, not all of them must be provided to the producer when purchasing a given resource.
 In fact, a given provider might require only a subset of them (e.g., only university and department are required).
-To this end, a **Verifiable Presentation (VP)** can be requested to the trusted issuer, including only the subset of requested attributes and preventing information disclosure (see Figure 3).
+To this end, a **Verifiable Presentation (VP)** can be requested through the local privacy and security manager, including only the subset of requested attributes and preventing information disclosure (see Figure 3).

 ![](/images/VPresentation.png)